-A Bing daily wallpaper gives your device a fresh look each morning, and there’s a screen to the left of the main home screen that contains various calendar, news, weather, and other information cards just as in the Google Now launcher.
+A Bing daily wallpaper gives your device a fresh look each morning, and there’s a screen to the left of the main home screen that contains various calendar, news, weather, and other information cards.

 As you’d expect, there are settings for the dock, app drawer, and home screen that allow you to define how many things appear and the way they behave.
 It’s not as customisable as Nova or Evie, but the design is so elegant that you don’t find you want to change too much.